NXT TakeOver: Dallas

-NXT TakeOver: Dallas was the ninth NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's developmental territory, NXT.
-The event aired exclusively on the WWE Network and took place on April 1, 2016, at the Kay Bailey Hutchison Convention Center in Dallas, Texas.
-The event was held as part of the WrestleMania 32 weekend festivities, in turn being the first TakeOver to take place during a WrestleMania weekend.
+NXT TakeOver: Dallas was a 2016 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental territory, NXT.
+It was the ninth NXT TakeOver event and took place on Saturday, April 1, 2016, at the Kay Bailey Hutchison Convention Center in Dallas, Texas.
+The event aired exclusively on the WWE Network and was held as part of the WrestleMania 32 weekend festivities, in turn being the first TakeOver to take place during a WrestleMania weekend.

 Five matches were contested at the event.
 In the main event, Finn Bálor defeated Samoa Joe to retain the NXT Championship.
-Another prominent match included Asuka defeating Bayley to win the NXT Women's Championship: the match was also notable as the start of Asuka's record-breaking reign as champion.
+Another prominent match included Asuka defeating Bayley to win the NXT Women's Championship: the match was also notable as the start of Asuka's record-setting reign as champion.
 Additionally, Shinsuke Nakamura, in his WWE debut, defeated Sami Zayn, and Austin Aries, also in his WWE debut, defeated Baron Corbin.
 The event also saw the final match of Zayn in NXT and Corbin's final match in NXT for seven years.

 Production

 Background

-The event was held at the Kay Bailey Hutchison Convention Center in Dallas, Texas.
+The ninth NXT TakeOver event was held at the Kay Bailey Hutchison Convention Center in Dallas, Texas.

-TakeOver was a series of professional wrestling events that began in May 2014, as WWE's then-developmental league NXT held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-On December 12, 2015, TakeOver: Dallas was scheduled as the ninth NXT TakeOver event and the first to be held during a WrestleMania Weekend.
-Specifically, it was held on April 1, 2016, as a support show for WrestleMania 32.
-It took place at the Kay Bailey Hutchison Convention Center and was named after the venue's city of Dallas, Texas.
-Tickets went on sale on December 19 through Ticketmaster.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental territory, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+On December 12, 2015, TakeOver: Dallas was scheduled as the ninth TakeOver event and the first to occur during a WrestleMania Weekend.
+It was held on Saturday, April 1, 2016, as a support show for WrestleMania 32 for the main roster and took place at the Kay Bailey Hutchison Convention Center, with the event named after the venue's city of Dallas, Texas.
+Tickets went on sale on December 19, 2015, through Ticketmaster.

-Finn Bálor, who was defending the NXT Championship at the event, revealed his original plan for his entrance involving riding a horse, despite never have ridden one.
+Finn Bálor, who was defending the NXT Championship at the event, revealed his original plan for his entrance involving riding a horse, despite never having ridden one.
 The horse would have played into the Texan culture theme for Bálor's entrance as the event was hosted in Texas.
 He eventually scrapped the idea when he learned that Triple H attempted a similar feat, in which the horse kept bucking during rehearsals, and those plans were dropped.